 the AGM (to say nothing of her other commitments), also took it upon herself to

 fill today's demo slot.
-Aren't we lucky to have such a dynamic
+Aren't we lucky to have such a dynamic woman in the

 It was after 8 before she was able to start, not least because we were still enthusing about the Society's Jubilee Frieze.
 So it wasn't surprising that Sue had decided that a photo of the Queen would make a good subject for her portrait.